yunheL/Computer_Networking/lab2/README.md

 ## TODO (part 2):

-1. import forward table from interface and files.
-2. forward match packet to dest.
+~~1. import forward table from interface and files. ~~ ~~2. forward match packet to dest.~~

+3. You should just ignore these non-IPv4 and non-ARP packets (and your router should not crash when it receives them!)
+4. decrement TTL.
+5. construct Ethernet header with `dst_mac` (from ARP inquery)
+6. move the ARP response from `myrouter1.py`
+7. construct ARP query, if pkt receive type == ARP, 1) complete ethernet header 2) foward packet 3) added entry to the ARP table <ip, ethnet_addr> (local)
+8. send ARP once every second util recive OR excess max 5

 ## Questions:
 1. the idea of next hop VS interfaces
 2. ip addr for interface = next hop addr?
 3. the interface address = destination address -> packet to router itself? what is router have many addresses?
-4. how to do bitwise and and return a subnet address for interfaces?
+~~4. how to do bitwise and and return a subnet address for interfaces?~~
+- by using `ipaddress.ip_address(int)`
 5. why `network prefix` not match with `next hoop addr` ?

 ```